-Where the heart should be – Sarah Crossan
+Where the heart should be by Sarah Crossan

-When I was travelling I checked my bag in like normal and I was asked if I wanted to check in my hand luggage as well.
-I always say yes to this if I have a checked bag as I am waiting anyway and the flight is so short (I only fly within the continent) that it doesn’t matter much.
+When I was travelling, I checked my bag in like normal, and I was asked if I wanted to check in my hand luggage as well.
+I always say yes to this if I have a checked bag, as I am waiting anyway, and the flight is so short (I only fly within the continent) that it doesn’t matter much.
 The trouble was I had forgotten to put anything entertaining in my shoulder bag.
-There I was two hours early to a flight, with absolutely nothing to do.
+There I was two hours early for a flight, with absolutely nothing to do.
 I bought this book with no idea about the author and having never seen the book before.
-It was a risk but goodness what a price it was to find.
+It was a risk, but goodness what a price it was to find.

 The book in short